 While, to our knowledge, effects of task difficulty on P3b latency were not observed, task difficulty was found to lead to a decrease in the P3 amplitude in dual-task situations (Isreal et al., 1980; Liebherr et al., 2018).
 Isreal and colleagues observed a monotonical decline in P3 amplitude with the increase in task difficulty, which was defined as display load from zero to four to eight elements, while Liebherr and colleagues observed a reduction in the positivity between 350 and 500 ms after stimulus onset when participants had to differentiate between odd and even numbers as well as between consonants and vowels, instead of just between numbers and letters.
 We therefore expect P3b amplitude to decrease with increasing task complexity.

-To our knowledge, the influence of response modality on the P3b has not been studied so far, therefore no leads are available within the literature as to which effects may be reasonably expected.
+To our knowledge, the influence of response modality on the P3b has not been studied so far; therefore, no leads are available within the literature as to which effects may be reasonably expected.
 Previous studies have only looked at the effects of input modality on the P3b, and found, for example, larger P3b amplitudes for the visual as compared to the auditory input modality in single tasks (Kasper et al., 2014; Knott et al., 2003) as well as in dual-task situations (Sangal & Sangal, 1996).
-We are therefore agnostic to the way in which a manipulation of response modality of the task 2 might influence the target-related P3b in a dual-tasking paradigm.
+We are therefore agnostic to the way in which a manipulation of response modality of the direct task might influence the target-related P3b in a dual-tasking paradigm.

 Methods

 We report how we determined our sample size, all data exclusions, all manipulations, and all measures in the study (Simmons et al., 2012).
-The procedures of the priming experiment were approved by the local ethics committee (approval number PHB10032019), and an addendum for the ERPs will be provided once the EEG recording details have been clarified in the review process.
+The procedures of the priming experiment were approved by the local ethics committee (approval number EK2024/3),.

 Participants